unkn0wn-root/resterm/docs/resterm.md

 ### History and globals

-- The history pane persists responses per request/environment.
+- The history pane persists responses along with their request and environment metadata.
 Entries survive restarts (stored under the config directory; see [Configuration](#configuration)).
 - `Ctrl+G` shows current globals (request/file/runtime) with secrets masked. `Ctrl+Shift+G` clears them for the active environment.
 - `Ctrl+E` opens the environment picker to switch between `resterm.env.json` (or `rest-client.env.json`) entries.